 The company recently has changed the way it delivers bikes.
 Now it brings the equipment to the threshold of a customer’s home rather than inside to limit unnecessary contact.

 But the company is unable to offer the same service for the Tread because of the size and weight, so it’s temporarily suspending deliveries for now.

-The second name in the category will be a New York-based startup Mirror with its LCD mirror that allows customers to stream live and on-demand fitness classes from their home.
+The second name in the category will be a New York-based startup Mirror with its LCD mirror that allows customers to stream live and on-demand fitness classes from their homes.
 It looks just like a fancy mirror and costs quite fancy too — $1,500 or $42/mo for 36 months.

-The process begins on the app: new customers are asked to enter their weight, height, fitness goals and details of any injuries.
+The process begins on the app: new customers are asked to enter their weight, height, fitness goals, and details of any injuries.

 There are over 70 live classes added to the app each week including cardio, boxing, strength training, yoga, barre, Pilates, boxing, HIIT, and more.
 All levels range from beginner to expert.
 Customers have to buy a 12-month subscription to these classes, which cost $39 per month and is paid separately from the mirror itself.

-For those who want a truly personalized experience can go for personal-training sessions using the mirror’s built-in camera and microphone.
+Those who want a truly personalized experience can go for personal-training sessions using the mirror’s built-in camera and microphone.
 Each session costs $40.

-To track the heart rate, users need to connect a Bluetooth heart rate monitor which goes with the mirror.
+To track the heart rate, users need to connect a Bluetooth heart rate monitor that goes with the mirror.
 It is worn around the waist and tracks your heart rate throughout the workout, as well as how many calories you have burned.
 But it is also possible to connect an Apple Watch.